openflighthpc/concertim-ansible-playbook/README.md

-# Building and configuring an Alces Concertim MIA
+# Building and configuring Alces Concertim

-This repository contains ansible playbooks for building and configuring an Alces Concertim MIA.
+This repository contains ansible playbooks for building and configuring Alces Concertim.

-## Building an Alces Concertim MIA
+## Building Alces Concertim

-To build an Alces Concertim MIA, visit the [releases page](https://github.com/alces-flight/concertim-bootstrap/releases) and select the release you want to build.
+To build Alces Concertim, visit the [releases page](https://github.com/alces-flight/concertim-bootstrap/releases) and select the release you want to build.
 At the time of writing you probably want to use the most recent `revival-X` release, e.g., `revival-11`.